-In case you had any doubts about PWAs, here are a few examples of some of the companies who have adopted Progressive Web Apps:
+In case you still had doubts about PWAs, here are a few examples of some of the companies that have adopted Progressive Web Apps:

 With over 80% of its users on mobile, Twitter wanted a faster, more engaging and more reliable web experience for its users: